afcarl/aptcron/README.md

 Python3.2+.
 The only library required is python-apt, which you can install with `apt get install python-apt` (or python3-apt).

+The script relies on cron sending out emails with the output of cronjobs, so your server needs to be configured for that.

 Installation
 ------------